rameez16/Report/report_SOLID.md

    ```

-Here the class Passwordreminder is a High-level module because it depends on the low level module- MySQLConnection.Here PasswordReminder class is coupled to MySQl connection for proper functioning.
+Here the class Passwordreminder is a High-level module because it depends on the low level module- MySQLConnection.
+Here PasswordReminder class is coupled to MySQl connection for proper functioning.
 This violates  Dependency Inversion Principle (DIP).